ralmuetecentennialgit/new-public-repo/README.md

 # new-public-repo

-Test Jenkins if pipeline will be automatically triggered
+Test Jenkins if pipeline will be automatically triggered.
+Part 2